ZeroDayPoke/holbertonschool-printf/README.md

 There are characters which specify which conversion will be applied.
 These are called format characters.
 Format characters are utilized upon detecting a \fB%\fR character.
 The format character is required according to data type in order for the function to properly display different inputs (char, int, and string).

+c: print a single character
+d: print a decimal (base 10) number
+i: print an integer in base 10
+s: print a string of characters

 <h6>File & Function Descriptions</h6>

 <h7>Return Values</h7>